 6. Exercise every day, but avoid doing it 4 hours before bedtime

 Staying active and physically fit is an excellent way to release stress and tension.
-However, exercising too close to bedtime may actually cause difficulties in getting to sleep as your body will still be revved up.
+However, avoid exercising for up to 4 hours before bedtime, otherwise you may actually cause difficulties in getting to sleep as your body will still be revved up.

 7. Develop sleep rituals which include quiet activities, such as reading, 15 minutes before bedtime

-Just like we maintain for children, adults need daily sleep rituals prior to going to bed to allow us to unwind and mentally prepare for going to sleep.
-These rituals should include activities that quieten the mind such as reading, listening to relaxing music, soaking in a hot bath, or deep relaxation breathing.
+Just like children have a bedtime ritual of a bath followed by story time, adults need daily sleep rituals prior to going to bed to allow us to unwind and mentally prepare for going to sleep.
+These rituals should include activities that quieten the mind such as reading, listening to relaxing music, soaking in a warm bath, meditating or deep relaxation breathing.

 8. If you are having trouble getting to sleep, don’t struggle in bed or you will train yourself to have difficulties there

 When we have difficulty initiating sleep we often toss and turn in bed and try to force sleep to come.
 As this is repeated, night after night, this sets up a situation where we associate our bed with the anxiety of not being able to sleep.
 If you are unable to get to sleep within 15 minutes, go to another quiet place and lie down until you feel ready to fall asleep, and then return to your bedroom to sleep.

 9. Avoid eating or drinking in the few hours right before going to bed